LakshmiVadhanie/Intelligent-Onboarding-Assistant/README.md

 New employees face information overload when navigating 1000+ pages of company documentation and meeting recordings.
 This system consolidates GitLab's publicly available handbook and YouTube meeting transcripts into a conversational assistant that reduces query resolution time from 15-20 minutes to under 2 minutes.

+Project Status
+In Development - This project is currently being built as part of an MLOps course.

 **Dataset**: GitLab Public Handbook + YouTube Meeting Transcriptions

 ## Architecture